ManojChandran/Object_Oriented/Chapter 6 - Design Patterns/README.md

 * Bridge - Decouple an abstraction from its implementation allowing the two to vary independently.

-* Adapter - Convert the interface of a class into another interface clients expect.
-An adapter lets classes work together that could not otherwise because of incompatible interfaces.
-The enterprise integration pattern equivalent is the translator.
+* Adapter - Get an Interface from an Interface you have or Convert the interface of a class into another interface clients expect.

 ## Behavioral
 Behavioral patterns are concerned with the assignment of responsibilities between objects, or, encapsulating behavior in an object and delegating requests to it